frederic-perez/Cardiac-electrophysiology/glossary.md

 __ventricular fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/ventricular-fibrillation/symptoms-causes/syc-20364523) An often fatal form of arrhythmia characterized by rapid, irregular fibrillar twitching of the ventricles of the heart in place of normal contractions, resulting in a loss of pulse.
 __ventricular remodeling__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Ventricular_remodeling) In cardiology, ventricular remodeling (or cardiac remodeling) refers to changes in the size, shape, structure, and function of the heart.
 This can happen as a result of exercise (physiological remodeling) or after injury to the heart muscle (pathological remodeling).
 __ventricular tachycardia__ _n_ [[Wikipedia]](https://en.m.wikipedia.org/wiki/Ventricular_tachycardia)
+__VT burden__ _n_ The number of sustained VT episodes or appropriate ICD interventions per year. _The reduction of VT burden was calculated as follows: 1–(no. of VT episodes in period post ablation/no. of VT episodes in same period pre-ablation)._
+__VT/VF storm__ _n_ Generally defined as three or more episodes of VF or sustained VT within 24 hours.
 __Wolff-Parkinson-White syndrome__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Wolff%E2%80%93Parkinson%E2%80%93White_syndrome)